dyarbrough93/react-app-template/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a template for a react app using bootstrap 4 and node-sass, bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and stripped of unnecessary files.

 ## Available Scripts